iamavieira/handwritten-digits-mnist/README.md

 This databaset has a training set of 60,000 examples, and a test set of 10,000 examples.
 Images were centered, with sizing of 28x28.

-Now, this dataset is particularly interesting, as it is provided in the IDX file format, which is a is a simple format for vectors and multidimensional matrices of various numerical types.
-And it is so lightweight that it is the case that I provide a copy of such data in the data folder.
+Now, this dataset is particularly interesting, as it is provided in the IDX file format, which is a simple format for vectors and multidimensional matrices of various numerical types.
+And it is so lightweight that it is the case that I provide a copy of such data in the data folder, so you can get up and running with this notebook yourself.

 It comes with its trade off of not being very friendly to unpack and to so read.
 For that I created a separeated module called mnist_load.ipynb to extract and prepare the data to be fed to our model.
 Note that this module is indeed a notebook, and to make it available as a python module inside jupyuter notebook,